-Michael Rich, son of JDRF Board Member Joannie Rich and grandson of Elegance founder Jack Rich, appears to be like any normal 14-year-old boy.
+Michael Rich, son of JDRF Board Member Joannie Rich and grandson of Elegance founder Jack Rich, appears to be like any normal 19-year-old young man.
 Except for one key difference: Michael is living with type 1 diabetes (T1D).

 As many as 3 million Americans are living with T1D, and the number is growing